BENEFITS

 - Overload-proof input clips

-after the output without pads
+after the output and without pads

 - Separate gain control with peak